 By appointment only

 Iris Rylander is a Texas artist, born in Dallas and based in Austin.
-She draws inspiration from the line work of tattoo artists, pen and ink drawings, and Albrecht Durer.
+She draws inspiration from the line work of tattoo artists, pen and ink drawings, and other printmakers.
 She believes the placement of a single line can define or destroy her work and is fascinated with the control and attention to detail that these works require.
-Iris often portrays elements of nature in her work, whether she's working with oils, watercolor, fiber, pen and ink, or printmaking.
+Iris often portrays elements of nature in her work.
+She works with oils, watercolor, fiber, pen and ink, and printmaking.
 Iris graduated with a BFA from Texas State University.
-She has since worked under several local artists based in Austin and is now focusing on her latest project, a series of linoleum prints, under the name Allegory Handmade.
-She is part of Contracommon, a nonprofit arts organization that supports emerging artists.
-Iris most recently showed in a group window exhibition called Re/Flex II at Contracommon.
+She has since worked under several local artists based in Austin.
+Her latest body of work is a series of linoleum prints under the name Allegory Handmade.
+She is part of Contracommon, an art collective and nonprofit organization that supports emerging artists.
+Iris was a featured artist for one of Austin Studio Tour’s 2020 sponsor-guided tours.
+She most recently showed in a group exhibition called Terrain Imprinted for Print Austin’s annual festival.